|

 McDonnell Douglas F-4 J Phantom II - VF-31 “Tomcatters”, U.S. Navy, USS Saratoga, 1972

-1:72 scale.
+1:72 Scale.
 Length: 10.5”.
 Wingspan: 6.25”

 F-4J Phantom 157293 was flown by Cmdr.
 Samuel Flynn and Lt.
 William John and is generally accepted as the aircraft they were flying when they shot down a North Vietnamese MiG-21 on June 21, 1972.
 According to Cmdr.
 Flynn they were flying F-4 157307 at the time and when he was assigned F-4 157293 the kill markings were transferred to that aircraft.
 F-4J 157307 is on display at the NASM-Dulles, while 157293 is on display at the Texas Air Museum, Slaton, TX.